 The top 8 suppliers account for 80% of the UK gas and electricity market.

-The energy crisis means there are unlikely to be any providers who can offer you a cheaper price than the “SVT” Standard Variable Tariff rate protected by the government’s Energy Price Guarantee.
+The energy crisis means there are currently limited deals offering a cheaper price than the Standard Variable Tariff rate set by the Ofgem’s Energy Price Cap.

 <aside> 🆘 If you are struggling with energy debt and need urgent help with your energy bills, see this guide